 Sec.
 8. 20-A MRSA §15697 is enacted to read:

-1 Authorized adjustments.
+1. Authorized adjustments.
 Notwithstanding any other provision of this Title, the following adjustments to the calculation of subsidy under chapter 606-B are required.
-Beginning July 1, 2009 for each regional school unit that has been created pursuant to chapter 103-A that is composed of 2 or more school administrative units that existed on and before July 1, 2008, and continuing for 3 fiscal years thereafter, and beginning on the July 1st representing the first operational day of any regional school unit created according to the terms of chapter 103-A but after the various deadlines for submitting, approving or implementing a reorganization plan and continuing for 3 fiscal years thereafter:
+Beginning July 1, 2009 for each regional school unit that has been created pursuant to chapter 103-A that is composed of 2 or more school administrative units that existed on and before July 1, 2008, and continuing for 3 fiscal years thereafter, and beginning on the July 1st representing the first operational day of any regional school unit created according to the terms of chapter 103-A but after the various deadlines for submitting, approving or implementing a reorganization plan and continuing for 3 fiscal years thereafter: A. The regional school unit receives more favorable consideration for approval and funding for school construction pursuant to rules of the state board; and

-B The regional school unit's full-value education mill rate pursuant to section 15671-A is decreased by 2% for the purpose of calculating the regional school unit's required contribution to meet the local share of education costs established pursuant to section 15688, subsection 3-A.
+B. The regional school unit's full-value education mill rate pursuant to section 15671-A is decreased by 2% for the purpose of calculating the regional school unit's required contribution to meet the local share of education costs established pursuant to section 15688, subsection 3-A.

 Emergency clause.
 In view of the emergency cited in the preamble, this legislation takes effect when approved.